Rodrigo Vergara

 Rodrigo Vergara Montes is a Chilean economist and academic.
 He served as president of the Central Bank of Chile from December 2011 to December 2016.
 His appointment as president of the Chilean issuing institute, decided by President Sebastián Piñera, to whom he was a close advisor on issues related to overcoming poverty, was the first for this position made by a center- right since the return to democracy in 1990.

 Early life and education

-He was born from the marriage formed by Fernando Juan de Dios Mario Vergara Baeza and María Emilia Montes Montes.
+He was born from the marriage between Fernando Juan de Dios Mario Vergara Baeza and María Emilia Montes Montes.

 He completed his basic and intermediate studies at the Colegio San Ignacio El Bosque, in Santiago, from where he graduated in 1979.
 Later he studied commercial engineering at the Pontificia Universidad Católica (PUC), between 1980 and 1985, where he won the award for the best graduate of his promotion.

 He then traveled to the United States to specialize in macroeconomics, international economics, and public finance.
-He then pursued a master's degree and doctorate economics in Harvard University.
+He then pursued a master's degree and doctorate in economics at Harvard University.